 This film is respectfully dedicated to the memory of Mr. Elias Howe, who, in 1846, invented the sewing machine.

 The most probable explanation is that it was just absurdist British humor.

 Other explanations help explain Howe’s struggles inventing the machine and getting credit for it.

 First, a little about Elias Howe.
 He was born July 9, 1819, in Spencer, Mass., at a time when nearly everyone sewed by hand.
 Women made clothing, shirts, sheets and towels, and men knew how to repair a shirt.

-He was 16 when he apprenticed in a factory in Lowell, Mass., but he lost his job in the Panic of 1837.
-Howe then found work in Boston in a machinist's shop, and he began tinkering with a mechanical sewing machine.
+At 16 he apprenticed in a factory in Lowell, Mass., but he lost his job in the Panic of 1837.
+Howe then found work in Boston in a machinist’s shop, and he began tinkering with a mechanical sewing machine.

 A dream gave Elias Howe the inspiration for his invention of the sewing machine.
 He dreamt that cannibals surrounded him and prepared to cook him as they waved spears.
 When he awoke, he remembered the spears, which had holes in the shaft and moved up and down.

 He invented the machine in 1845 and got a patent for it from New Hartford, Conn., in 1846.
 His innovation was the lock stitch, which uses one needle with a thread that goes up and down, picking up a thread from a bobbin or shuttle on the other side of the fabric.